Firing – A Tough Decision? An Easy Process?*

 - No improvement after feedback or coaching.
 Problem employees often have difficulty making changes in their approach to certain pieces of the job even after being given feedback.
 They appear to be either unable or unwilling to make the changes you have requested or they have agreed to make and you find yourself having to spend more time than you’d like clarifying expectations, chasing the gaps.
 When you sense an employee is resisting your feedback, the gap is already reaching a more serious stage.

 - Drama and gossip.
 Employees who become part of any pot stirring often need a quick but focused course correction so that they clearly hear your expectation “not to get involved.”

 Documenting Gaps.
 We are often asked when a manager or supervisor should document a conversation about a gap.
 Our response is always – when it comes to documentation more is generally better.
 We recommend you follow up any gap conversation with a brief e mail – even if the issue doesn’t seem that serious at the time.

 Hi John…Want to thank you for our conversation this afternoon to clarify the expectations I have for your work with the ABC project.
 Because this is a new situation for both you and I, going forward, if you have a customer situation that you aren’t quite sure how to handle, I’d like you to get to me quickly so that we can work together on the final fix.”

-Of the 7 steps in the “Firing Right” process, this is the step where good managers can become great mentors or simply perform a supervisory function.
-There are many reasons for gaps that can only be uncovered thru rich authentic conversations.
-Once the gaps are described, the skillful leader asks questions that will reveal what might be creating them.
-The tone is exploratory and curious, not judgemental.
-The leader listens carefully to what the employee is saying, which tend to reveal reasons for the gaps which fall into one or two of the following buckets….
+Of the 7 steps in the “Firing Right” process, this is the step where good managers can become great mentors.
+There are many reasons that cause gaps and those reasons can only be uncovered thru authentic conversations.
+Great mentors earn their stripes relative to the quality of the questions they ask an employee when talking thru gaps.
+The tone is always exploratory and curious, not judgmental.
+The leader must listen carefully to what the employee is saying, probing where needed to make sure you’ve correctly heard what they have to say.